 The images of the bird's eye view of the disc are showing the gooey center-the nucleus pulposis-and the surrounding annular rings.
 This is much like the design you see in a cut tree trunk.
 The annular rings are more fibrous and keep the Jell-O like material contained.
 When the annular rings tear, the next stage of disc injury occurs-Disc Bulge/Herniation.

 MRI is needed to visualize a disc.
 X-ray allows one to see the bone and the space the disc has to occupy, but not the disc itself.
 MRI also reveals much about the muscles surrounding the spine-the multifidus muscle group, which is your first line of defense in maintaining proper spinal motions (and not allowing too much motion which can injury discs).
-Dr. Green explains the multifidus muscle importance more detail.
+Dr. Green explains the multifidus muscle importance in much more detail.